3mdeb/96boards-docs-wiki/Getting-Started-Guild---2015.11.md

 This is under current investigation.
 4. **Attempting BT file transfer freezes the board** This is under current investigation.
-5. **On some boards no automatic boot to Linux after pressing reset button** On some boards, after pressing 'reset' button on serial Mezanine board, HiKey boots to fastboot mode always.
+5. **On some boards there is no automatic boot to Linux after pressing reset button** On some boards, after pressing 'reset' button on serial Mezanine board, HiKey boots to fastboot mode always.
+6. **Switching user may cause a blank screen** Clicking on the Switch User button can cause the screen to go blank.
+This is being investigated.

 4. **TODO: any known bug, need to be added here **

 **Reporting New Issues**